 This section provides more information, including screenshots, related to some of the PNP Profile accessibility supports described in Step 2 of the customization process.
-The supports described in this section include magnification, overlay color, invert color choice, contrast color, Spoken Audio, and switch use.
-Test administrators also can explore and try the PNP supports online through released testlets and can practice using the supports with students in Student Portal.
-Providing students ample time to use the supports in the released testlets enables test administrators to determine which settings work best for each student.
+The supports described in this section include contrast color, invert color choice, magnification, Spoken Audio, and switch use.
+Also, test administrators can explore and try the PNP supports online using released testlets and can practice using the supports with students in Student Portal.
+Providing students ample time to use the supports in the released testlets enables test administrators to determine the supports that will work best for each student.

-HINT: Combining overlay color, invert color choice, and contrast color results in a layering of the options, which is counterproductive and will not be helpful to the student.
+HINT: Combining contrast color, invert color choice, and overlay color results in a layering of the options, which is counterproductive and will not be helpful to the student.